MarlonSchultz/SHM/README.md

 ## BackEnd Development
 ### Virtual Environment
-To keep dependencies between python applications clean, it is recommend to use python virtual environments.
+To keep dependencies between python applications clean, it is recommended to use python virtual environments.
 To install `virtualenv`, run the following command:

 ```bash
 sudo pip3 install virtualenv